CumulusNetworks/docs/content/cumulus-linux-37/Layer-3/Redistribute-Neighbor.md

 - Hosts that are dual connected to two leaf nodes without using proprietary protocols such as {{<link url="Multi-Chassis-Link-Aggregation-MLAG" text="MLAG">}}
 - Anycast services needing dynamic advertisement from multiple hosts

-Cumulus Networks recommends following these guidelines with redistribute neighbor:
+Follow these guidelines with redistribute neighbor:

 - A host can connect to one or more leafs.
 Each leaf advertises the /32 it sees in its neighbor table.
 - A host-bound bridge/VLAN should be local to each switch only.
 - Leaf switches with redistribute neighbor enabled should be directly connected to the hosts.
 - IP addressing must be non-overlapping, as the host IPs are directly advertised into the routed fabric.
-- Run redistribute neighbor on Linux-based hosts primarily; other host operating systems may work, but Cumulus Networks has not actively tested any at this stage.
+- Run redistribute neighbor on Linux-based hosts primarily; other host operating systems may work, but NVIDIA has not actively tested any at this stage.

 ## How It Works